 Rodents are one of the most serious mammalian pests the world over.
 Rodents cause serious losses of crops in fields, stores, warehouses and factories.
 Rodents are problematic in our cities where their harbouring and feeding habits result in damage to sewage and drainage systems, building structure, damage electrical cables and gas piping systems.
 The economic and social impact of such damage is not quantified in Sub-Saharan Africa.
-Africa urgently needs centres that are able to conduct state of the art research on rodents in order to overcome their negative impact on crop productivity, human health and damage of property and structures.
-For centuries, rodents have changed the history of nations (e.g.the plague pandemics in Asia, Europe and Africa) but in the 21st century, only Africa is more susceptible to the catastrophes involving rodents than any other continent.
-The aim of the ACE IRPM&BTD would be to enhance Scientific knowledge, Technology and Innovation (STI) on Rodent Pest Management in Africa.
+The ACE in IRPM&BTD would enhance Scientific Knowledge, Technology and Innovation (STI) on Rodent Pest Management in Africa.

 Zoonotic diseases such as Lassa fever and bubonic plague are endemic in rural Africa, occasionally leading to serious outbreaks.
 More often than not, rodent-borne diseases are not recognized, as such, and hence are inadequately managed.
 Research on pest rodents is typically carried out by relatively isolated African researchers, and even fewer institutions have sustainable teams of experts studying the behaviour and innovative management of rodents.
 This low capacity for innovation has led to a situation whereby low investment has been accorded to rodent research, which explains the limited awareness and poor documentation of the scale of rodent pest problems on the African continent.